The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

-Of course, the risk of immediate fatality isn't the only thing that makes a lot of occupations dangerous.
+Of course, the risk of immediate death isn't the only thing that makes a lot of occupations dangerous.
 Short- and long-term occupational injuries and diseases are often just as important to think about.
 After all, they can place a severe financial burden on workers who don't receive paid time off or who don't have adequate health or disability insurance.
+(Those kinds of slow-burning horrors can be the absolute worst.)

 What You'll Learn About in This Article